cristianbanarescu/iOS-Development/SizeClassesDemo/README.md

 * There are 2 size classes and both can be used for the width(horizontal) and height(vertical) axes of a device:
     - **Regular** -> to be used when you have **lots** of available space for your UI; mainly used for width
     - **Compact** -> to be used when you have **limited** space available for your UI; mainly used for height
+* iPads have both regular widht and height size class so a change in an iPad's orientation won't change the size class.

 Examples: